-When a family has a permanent end to their only authorized activity (employment, education or training), they continue to be eligible for up to three months or until their next redetermination, whichever occurs first.
-They do not lose eligibility or have their eligibility suspended.
+When a parent has a permanent end to their only authorized activity (for all activities besides job search outside of an Employment Plan), the family continues to be eligible for up to three months or until their next redetermination, whichever occurs first.

 Extended Eligibility applies in all of these situations: